MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/6-implement-linkerd-resiliency.md

 You may verify the app is again failing as expected using the same steps as before:

-1. Sign in to the app.
 1. Select the **.NET FOUNDATION PIN**.
-1. Select the basket icon at the top right of the page.
+1. Select the basket icon.
 1. Select **CHECKOUT**.
 1. Enter the discount code *:::no-loc text="FAIL 2 DISC-10":::* and select **APPLY**.
 1. Change the code to *:::no-loc text="DISC-10":::* and select **APPLY** twice.
 1. Verify that you receive the message **ERROR: 500 - Internal Server Error!** immediately after selecting **APPLY** each time.

-### Validate your Kubernetes cluster
+### Validate the AKS cluster

 The setup script installed the Linkerd CLI.
 Run the following command to confirm that Linkerd prerequisites have been satisfied: